Founders Professor of Law

 Her most recent book, Madison's Hand: Revising the Constitutional Convention, was awarded the 2016 Bancroft Prize in American History and Diplomacy, the James C. Bradford Prize for Biography from the Society for Historians of the Early Republic, and was named a finalist for the George Washington Book Prize.
 Richard Beeman, author of Our Lives, Our Fortunes and Our Sacred Honor, called it "an exceptionally important piece of work that will have a profound impact on all future work on the Constitutional Convention."
 Read more reviews.

 She is the author of The Transatlantic Constitution: Colonial Legal Culture and the Empire (Harvard University Press, 2004), awarded the Littleton-Griswold Award from the American Historical Association.
 Her articles appear in several important collected volumes of essays and a wide variety of journals, including the Yale Law Journal, the Stanford Law Review, the Yale Journal of Law and the Humanities, the George Washington Law Review, Law and History Review, Law Library Journal, and the Journal of Policy History.
 She co-edited Blackstone in America: Selected Essays of Kathryn Preyer (Cambridge University Press, 2009).
 She is also the co-author of Appeals to the Privy Council from the American Colonies, a two-part prize-winning database and print publication.
 Recently, she has co-authored an article on the library of Robert Morris, the important African American lawyer and civil rights activist.
-She is completing a book, The Lady and George Washington: Female Genius in the Age of the Constitution, based on the life of Elizabeth Harriot Barons O'Connor, a female lecturer in Philadelphia in the summer of 1787.
+She is completing a book, Female Genius: The Lady, George Washington, and the Age of the Constitution(forthcoming, University of Virginia Press, February 2022), based on the life of Elizabeth Harriot Barons O'Connor, a female lecturer in Philadelphia in the summer of 1787.

 She has received a William Nelson Cromwell Foundation Grant, the Boston College Annual Prize for Scholarship, a Boston College Distinguished Research Award, a Mellon Fellowship in the Humanities, and was a Boston College Law School Fund Scholar.
 She has served on the boards of various journals (Law and History Review, The Journal of Legal Education, The New England Quarterly).
 From 2013-2019, she served on the bipartisan Advisory Committee on Massachusetts Judicial Nominations.
 She was the Lucy G. Moses Visiting Professor at Columbia Law School in 2001 and was a visiting professor at Harvard Law School in the spring of 2008.
 In 2018, she was the Mount Vernon Distinguished Visiting Lecturer of American History.

 Professor Bilder is the author of a renowned blog entry on how to teach the Rule Against Perpetuities in one class hour, has been interviewed by The Documentary Group for the Constitution Project, History Channel, and Q & A, has done numerous radio and podcast interviews, is an occasional blog and op-ed author, and served as a legal history consultant to Steven Spielberg on Amistad.
-She has spoken at the National Archives, the Library of Congress, the National Constitution Center, the Museum of the American Revolution, the Huntington Library, Mount Vernon, and Montpelier.
+She appears in two popular Annenberg Classroom videos (Magna Carta and the Constitution and The Supremacy Clause: McCullouch v.
+Maryland) and has spoken at the National Archives, the Library of Congress, the National Constitution Center, the Museum of the American Revolution, the Huntington Library, Mount Vernon, and Montpelier.